JeetRoy97/Bias-and-Explainability/README.md

 1. Perform 10 class classification using the above neural network, with the final node being a sigmoid activation.
 Keep the loss function as the mean square error.
 Use the testing set to report accuracy.

+2. Test the above model on the testing set of gray-scaled images.

+3. Report class-wise accuracy.

+4. Do you think there is any kind of bias in the system?
+Evaluate the system using 3 different evaluation metrics to see if there is any bias or not.

+5. (Bonus) Come up with a new evaluation metric to detect if there is a bias in the system.

+6. If you observed any bias in the system, mitigate the bias by:

+• DATA method (Pre-Processing): You may use any of the pre-processing technique to achieve your aim.

+• ALGORITHMIC method: You can alter loss function or use a multi tasking approach to achieve the goal.

 Results - Accuracy and Other Bias metrics

 In coloured CIFAR images, the loss was 0.7219253182411194 with accuracy